NavidK0/tcp-streamer-challenge-ts/README.md

 # Simple TCP Streamer

-This is a simple TCP server, useful for pair programming interviewers.
-It works on fixed size length of 00-99.
-The format is all text based.
+The repo provides a TCP server useful for paired programming interviews.
+The goal is to build a TCP client to handle the protocol defined below.

 # Instructions